 On November 6, 2018, the CFSPI executed a lease agreement with a lease term of two years, in which the Group has determined that the lease transfers substantially all the risks and rewards incidental to the ownership of the equipment upon final payment at the end of the lease term.
 The lease agreement is classified as finance lease under PAS 17.
-Upon adoption to PFRS 16, the Group reclassified the carrying amount of the "Finance lease liabilities" to "Lease liabilities" amounted to P9.8 million.
-The carrying amount of the finance leased asset recognized under "Machineries and Other Equipment" and reclassified to "Right-of-use asset" upon adoption to PFRS 16 amounted to P12.3 million (see Note 8).
-The carrying amount of the asset amounted to P11.9 as at December 31, 2019.
-Interest expense recognized amounted to P154.5 thousand and P529.4 thousand in 2020 and 2019, respectively.
-As at November 11, 2020, upon final payment of the lease, the carrying amount of the "Right-of-use asset" amount of the "Right-of-use asset" amount and reclassified to "Right-of-use asset amounted to P154.5 thousand in 2020 and 2019, respectively.
-As at November 11, 2020, upon final payment of the lease, the carrying amount of the "Right-of-use asset" amounting to P7.2 million has been reclassified to "Machineries and equipment" (see Notes 8 and 14).
+Upon adoption to PFRS 16, the Group reclassified the carrying amount of the "Finance lease liabilities" to "Lease liabilities" amounted to ₱9.8 million.
+The carrying amount of the finance leased asset recognized under "Machineries and Other Equipment" and reclassified to "Right-of-use asset" upon adoption to PFRS 16 amounted to ₱12.3 million (see Note 8).
+The carrying amount of the asset amounted to ₱11.9 as at December 31, 2019.
+Interest expense recognized amounted to ₱154.5 thousand and ₱529.4 thousand in 2020 and 2019, respectively.
+As at November 11, 2020, upon final payment of the lease, the carrying amount of the "Right-of-use asset" amounting to ₱7.2 million has been reclassified to "Machineries and equipment" (see Notes 8 and 14).

-In August 2020, the Group entered into a finance lease agreement with SBM Leasing with a lease term of two years, in which the Group has determined that the lease transfers substantially all the risks and rewards incidental to the ownership of the equipment upon final payment at the end of the lease term amounting to P59.7 million with a lease term of two years.
-The carrying amount of the asset leased amounted to P72.1 million, 20% of which has been paid amounting to P14.9 million.
-The noncurrent portion of the lease liabilities as at December 31, 2020 amounted to P11.4 million.
-Interest expense incurred amounted to P2.8 million in 2020.
+In August 2020, the Group entered into a finance lease agreement with SBM Leasing with a lease term of two years, in which the Group has determined that the lease transfers substantially all the risks and rewards incidental to the ownership of the equipment upon final payment at the end of the lease term amounting to \$P59.7 million with a lease term of two years.
+The carrying amount of the asset leased amounted to \$P72.1 million, 20% of which has been paid amounting to \$P14.9 million.
+The noncurrent portion of the lease liabilities as at December 31, 2020 amounted to \$P11.4 million.
+Interest expense incurred amounted to \$P2.8 million in 2020.